accordproject/techdocs/docs/ref-migrate-0.13-0.20.md

 4. Nested clauses should be changed to use the new block syntax, from `[{#payment}]As consideration in full for the rights granted herein...[{/payment}]` to `{{#clause payment}}As consideration in full for the rights granted herein...{{/clause}}`

 :::note
-1. Template text is now interpreted as CommonMark which may lead to unexpected results if your text includes characters or structure that  (e.g., `#` or `##` now become headings; or `1.` or `-` now become lists).
+1. Template text is now interpreted as CommonMark which may lead to unexpected results if your text includes CommonMark characters or structure (e.g., `#` or `##` now become headings; `1.` or `-` now become lists).
 You should review both the grammar and samples so they follow the proper [CommonMark](https://commonmark.org) rules.
 2. The new lexer reserves `{{` instead of reserving `[{` which means you should avoid using `{{` in your text unless for Accord Project variables.
 :::

-### Text samples changes
+### Text Samples Changes

 You should ensure that any changes to the grammar text is reflected in the samples.
 Any change in the grammar text outside of variables should be applied to the corresponding `sample.md` files as well.